 We found countermeasures to protocols using P300 in concealed information tests.
-One, the "six-probe" protocol, in Experiment 1, uses six different crime details in one run.
+One, the "6-probe" protocol, in Experiment 1, uses 6 different crime details in one run.
 The countermeasure: generate covert responses to irrelevant stimuli for each probe category.
-Hit rates were 82% in the guilty group; 18% in the countermeasure group.
-The average reaction time (RT) distinguished these two groups, but with overlap in RT distributions.
-The "one-probe" protocol, in the second experiment, uses one crime detail as a probe.
-Here, one group was run in 3 weeks as a guilty group, a countermeasure group, and again as in Week 1.
+Hit rates were 82% in the guilty group;18% in the countermeasure group.
+The average reaction time (RT) distinguished these 2 groups, but with overlap in RT distributions.
+The "1-probe" protocol, in the second experiment, uses 1 crime detail as a probe.
+Here, 1 group was run in 3 weeks as a guilty group, a countermeasure group, and again as in Week 1.
 Countermeasure: Covert responses to irrelevant stimuli.
 In Week 1, hit rate was 92%.
 In Week 2, it was 50%.
 In Week 3, 58%.
-There was no overlap in the irrelevant RT distribution in Week 2: Countermeasure use was detectable.
-However, in Week 3, the RT distributions resembled those of Week 1; testbeaters could not be caught.
-These studies have shown that tests of deception detection based on P300 amplitude as a recognition index may be readily defeated with simple countermeasures that can be easily learned.
+There was no overlap in the irrelevant RT distributions of the first 2 weeks: countermeasure use was detectable.
+However, in Week 3, the RT distributions resembled those of Week 1; test-beaters could not be caught.
+These studies have shown that tests of deception detection based on P300 amplitude as a recognition index may be readily defeated with simple countermeasures which can be easily learned.

-Descriptors: Psychophysiological detection of deception, P300, Event-related potentials, Guilty knowledge tests, Lie detection
+Key words: psychophysiological detection of deception, P300, event related potentials, Guilty knowledge tests, Lie Detection